Sendrowski/Feigenbaum-Scaling/README.md

 The code generates all diagrams that can be found in 'figures'.
 It also computes the spectrum of the linearized peiod-doublding operater and the Feigenvalues via the direct method

-The file 'getFeigenbaum.wl' is a package and needs to be included in a directory contained in $Path
+The file 'getFeigenbaum.wl' is a package and needs to be included in a directory contained in $PATH

 The following files can be found:
 CobwebPlot.nb - creation of the cobweb plots